 Or if you’re using Windows 11, left-click once on the 3 vertical dots to the right of the program you wish to uninstall.

 Left-click on the UNINSTALL button and then usually you’ll see another Uninstall button, click on that one as well.

 When uninstalling programs and apps in both Windows 10 & 11, you might be asked to confirm the action by UAC (User Account Control).
 Check that the correct program or app name is displayed, and if it is, click YES.

 What exactly happens next will depend entirely on which program or app you’re trying to uninstall, they’re all slightly different, but it’ll more or less follow this path.

 First, you’ll see some sort of confirmation window asking if you’re sure you want to uninstall, then a window to begin the uninstallation, maybe a progress window and finally a confirmation window that the program or app has been successfully removed from your computer.

-At each window, you’ll need to click the button NEXT, YES, OK or maybe CONTINUE.
+At each window, you may need to click a confirmation button, either NEXT, YES, OK or maybe CONTINUE.
 The exact wording will depend on which program or app you’re uninstalling, but as a general rule, click the affirmative button.

 Do You Want To Save Your Data?